 Although GM Chee taught WuMei to others, the number of students who learned the art was minimal, as most of them focussed on WuZu or the other styles.
 As such, those with a more profound knowledge of our lineage of Wumei number are in the handful.
 Today.
 It is fair to say that our lineage of WuMei is rather rare.

 : Arts taught by GM Chee: GM Chee had six masters, he was taught Monkey Style by his grandmaster at a very young age, and after that, he studied Chang Quan (Long Fist) a northern style by master Toh I Chuan.
 Later in his early teens, he was taught WuZu (5 Ancestors) by Master Ling Xian, followed by Yang Yuek, who taught him WuMei.
 After that, he had a master that taught him BaiHe (White crane) and traditional medicine, and finally, It Sim who taught him the arts of WuJi Quan and Luohan Rhou Yi Quan.

-: A Rich period of development: Shaolin Kung fu is a practical art, meaning its pointless to argue theory.
-The key philosophy is not how complex or sophisticated the techniques are, but: "Do they work?".
+: A Rich period of development: Shaolin Kung fu is a practical art, meaning it’s pointless to argue theory.
+The key philosophy is not how complex or sophisticated the techniques are, but: “Do they work?”.
 What are the circumstances where they work?
-And of course, the techniques to defeat a larger and stronger opponent is different from those to overcome a more sophisticated opponent who has speed, internal power, etc. Hence the opportunity offered by Shaolin at that time, with the myriad styles, would have allowed martial artists to experiment, research and refine their techniques or develop entirely new systems.
+And of course, the techniques to defeat a larger and stronger opponent are different from those to overcome a more sophisticated opponent who has speed, internal power, etc. Hence the opportunity offered by Shaolin at that time, with the myriad styles, would have allowed martial artists to experiment, research, and refine their techniques or develop entirely new systems.

 : Two WuMei Anecdotes: